strike65/SwiftyStats/README.md

 The attached Xcode project contains four targets:
 > * SwiftyStats (for macOS)
 > * SwiftyStatsMobile (for iOS)
-> * SwiftyStatsTests (Testsuite)
+> * SwiftyStatsTests (Test suite)
 > * SwiftStatsCLTest (a command line demo)

 *Each target must be built individually (i.e. no dependencies are defined)!*

-In addition a Playground is added to
+In addition, a Playground is added to
 > * test the framework and
 > * do prototyping